Lusail Plaza Towers

 Lusail Plaza Towers or Lusail Plaza Complex are a set of 4 office towers on the Al Sa'ad Plaza, Commercial Boulevard, Lusail, Qatar.
 The two buildings are 301 m and the two others 215 m high and has 220 floors in the four towers complex.
 Construction began in 2020 and was completed in October 2023 (core and shell+ lobby finishings).
+Since 2023, towers 3 and 4 of the plaza have stood as the tallest buildings in Qatar.

-The 1.1 million-square-metre development is host the headquarters for the Qatar National Bank, Qatar Central Bank and Qatar Investment Authority alongside several other global organisations including Qatari Diar.
+The 1.1 million-square-metre development is the headquarters for the Qatar National Bank, Qatar Central Bank and Qatar Investment Authority alongside several other global organisations including Qatari Diar.
 Lusail Plaza Towers was designed by Foster & Partners.